cshoben/cs201-resources/projectWorkflow.md

 # Step 3: Open the Project in VS Code

 From VS Code, choose "Open Folder" from the welcome screen, and navigate to the project folder.
+It is *imperative* that **you open the project folder itself,** ***not*** **a folder containing the project**, which may cause path problems with locating data and library files when attempting to run your code.

 <div align="middle">
   <img src="images/open-sesame.png" width="400" />